Skip to main content

 nirmatrelvir Front: 3CL | Back: PFE

-Pfizer is committed to patient safety and ensuring that people have accurate information about the investigational drug PAXLOVID, including how it is accessed and administered.
+Pfizer is committed to patient safety and ensuring that people have accurate information about PAXLOVID, including how it is accessed and administered.
 We are actively monitoring for fraudulent offers of illegitimate PAXLOVID to protect patients from products that might be dangerous and lead to serious and life-threatening harm.

-If you suspect the product you have received may be counterfeit, contact us at 1-800-438-1985 or visit www.pfizersafetyreporting.com.
+If you or the patient suspect the product that you have received may be counterfeit, contact us at 1-800-438-1985 or visit www.pfizersafetyreporting.com.

 For more information